Ancient Dreams in a Modern Land: Songs

 "Purge the Poison", a guitar-driven pop and electropop anthem, was called "an Earth Day anthem of sorts" by Billboards Gab Ginsberg, due to its lyrics that speak of climate change.
 Marina wrote the song from the point-of-view of Mother Nature, and addresses societal expectations regarding capitalism and patriarchy.
 As Mother Nature, she opens the song, addressing events such as United States wars, and the consequences of the COVID-19 pandemic: "Virus come, fires burn / Until human beings learn / From every disaster / You are not my master."
 Other lyrics in the song reference memorable popular culture events, such as Britney Spears shaving her head in 2007, and Harvey Weinstein's role in the Me Too movement.
 "Highly Emotional People" is the album's first ballad, which was compared to Sarah McLachlan's music.
 In it she sings about struggles for men of sharing feelings, a topic that could be part of her former relationship.
 "New America" includes an arrangement of frantic pizzicato strings, ominous choirs and a faint poltergeist special effects in the background.
-A song written in response to the murder of George Floyd, the track shares a similar theme with "Purge the Poison", criticizing various injustices underneath American history.
+A song written in response to the murder of George Floyd, the track shares a similar theme with "Purge the Poison", criticising various injustices underneath American history.